-The financial statements for the year under review were submitted for audit on 12 March, 2020 being two (2) years and five (5) months after the statutory submission deadline.
-No explanation was provided for the long delay.
+The financial statements for the year under review were submitted for audit on 12 March, 2020 being five (5) months after the statutory submission deadline of 30 September, 2019.
+No proper explanation has been provided for the long delay.

 Consequently, the Management was in breach of the law.